LeighAtkins/OpenPaint/README.md

 ### Project Management
 - Save your project with all measurements and organization using the Save Project button
 - Load existing projects with the Load Project button

+### AI-Powered Dimensioning
+1. **Upload an image** of furniture (sofa, chair, etc.) using the Upload Images button
+2. **Click "🤖 Generate Sofa Basics"** in the Drawing Tools panel
+3. **Calibrate the measurement** by entering the real-world width of the furniture
+4. **Review the AI-generated dimensions** in the preview modal
+5. **Accept or Save** the dimensions to add them as a separate AI layer
+6. **Toggle AI layer visibility** in the stroke list to show/hide AI dimensions

+**Supported Views:**
+- Front view: Generates overall width, seat width, and back height
+- Top view: Generates overall width and depth
+- Works best with furniture images that have clear silhouettes

 ## Development